The Prado Museum, Royal Palace & Plaza Mayor

 The Prado Museum, in Spanish Museo del Prado or Museo Nacional del Prado, is the national art museum in Madrid.
 It features a spectacular collection of European art from the 12th century to the early 20th century, including a phenomenal collection of Spanish art.

 One of the true masterpieces you will have to look for is Las Meninas (The Maids of Honor) by Diego Velázquez, the leading Spanish Golden Age painter.
 The young Infanta Margaret Theresa is surrounded by her maids of honour, two dwarfs and a dog.
 In the background, Velázquez portrays himself working.
-This is one of a whole range of Velàzquez paintings that the Madrid museum holds.
+It is one of a whole range of Velàzquez paintings that the Madrid museum holds.

 5-day itinerary for Barcelona